 In February 2019, the Federal Aviation Administration (FAA) issued a drone restriction over FCI Tucson.
 Per the order, drones may not be flown within 400 lateral feet of the facility.

-In March 2004, USP Atwater UNICOR Safety Manager LeRoy Smith was transferred to FCI Tucson following going public about dangerous conditions in the facility’s recycling plant.
+In March 2004, USP Atwater UNICOR Safety Manager LeRoy Smith was transferred to FCC Tucson following going public about dangerous conditions in the facility’s recycling plant.
 He subsequently filed a whistleblower retaliation complaint against the Bureau of Prisons.

 More Information About Federal Correctional Institution Tucson